-U.S. Route 20 or U.S. Highway 20 is an east-west highway that stretches from The Pacific Northwest all the way to New England and it’s the longest highway in America.
+U.S. Highway 20 is an east-west highway that stretches from The Pacific Northwest all the way to New England, making it the longest highway in America.
 It also happens to travel through Galena Country… the best place to enjoy a family road trip.

 But first, breakfast